Official Notice: This Is Thinking OS™ Language. Anything Else Is Imitation.

 Official Language Clarification

-If you want to use it, license it.
+If you want to use it, license the runtime.

 If you want to copy it, don’t bother.